gopi-suvanam/scribbler-website/_posts/2024-02-19-Music-Visualization-Shaders-Audio-API-Perlin-Noise.md

 > ## About Author
 > <img src="https://scribbler.live/scribblepad/ss/kaustav.jpeg" width="250">
-> This is a guest post by Kaustav Prasad.
-Kaustav is a final year B.Tech. student majoring in Engineering Physics with a minor in Computer Science at IIT Bombay.
+> Kaustav is a final year B.Tech. student majoring in Engineering Physics with a minor in Computer Science at IIT Bombay.
 He is passionate about Scientific Computing, Fundamental Physics, and applying AI and Data Science to problems in healthcare and society.
 You can reach out to him at: [Linkedin](https://www.linkedin.com/in/kaustavprasad/).
 You can check his opensource work at [his GitHub profile](https://github.com/Anomaly42).
 >
 > The current article is on a project he has submitted as part of [Scribble Pad Hackathon](https://scribbler.live/2024/02/05/Scribble-Pad-IIT-B-Recap.html).
 The notebook can be accessed at: [https://github.com/Anomaly42/Scribbler_JavaScript_Hackathon_Submission](https://github.com/Anomaly42/Scribbler_JavaScript_Hackathon_Submission).